James Ross MacDonald: Early life

-Professional Life
+Career

 After carrying out physics research at Armour Research Foundation and Argonne National Laboratory in Chicago from 1950 to 1953, he joined Texas Instruments in Dallas, Texas, near the beginning of its very successful silicon transistor development program.
 He subsequently became the Director of the Physics Research Laboratory, the Central Research Laboratories, and finally Vice President for Research and Engineering in 1968.
 Upon taking early retirement from Texas Instruments in 1974, he joined the Department of Physics and Astronomy of the University of North Carolina at Chapel Hill as the William R. Kenan Jr. Professor of Physics.
 He took emeritus status there in 1989.

 He was elected to the National Academy of Engineering in 1970 and to the National Academy of Sciences in 1973, one of only fifty members of both academies at that time.
 Both as a member of the National Academy of Sciences and of the National Academy of Engineering he served on many government advisory committees and university visiting committees and was a member of the NAS Commission on Physical Sciences, Mathematics, and Resources.

 He was also a Fellow of the American Physical Society, the Institute of Electrical and Electronics Engineers (IEEE), and the American Association for the Advancement of Science, and a member of Phi Beta Kappa, Sigma Xi, Tau Beta Pi, the Electrochemical Society, and the Audio Engineering Society.
 In 1986 he received the George E. Pake Prize of the American Physical Society, an award for combining original research accomplishments with leadership in the management of research in industry.
 In 1988, he was awarded the IEEE Edison Gold Medal "for seminal contributions to solid state science and technology, and outstanding leadership as a research director."

 Research and Academia

 His research career led to 10 patents and over 260 papers published in refereed scientific journals.
-He was the first to publish in 1953 a model of the important Poisson-Nernst-Planck electrical response.
-Its further development and eventual incorporation as a program in LEVMW has made it an exceptionally valuable and widely applicable data fitting and interpretation model.
-During his years at UNC, in addition to his productive teaching and research activities, he and his associates developed LEVM, a ground-breaking computer-oriented immittance- spectroscopy data analysis program which he continued to improve and keep up to date after his retirement.
+He was the first to publish in 1953 a model of the Poisson-Nernst-Planck electrical response.
+Its further development and eventual incorporation as a program in LEVMW has made it a widely applicable data fitting and interpretation model.
+During his years at UNC, in addition to his teaching and research activities, he and his associates developed LEVM, a computer-oriented immittance- spectroscopy data analysis program which he continued to improve and keep up to date after his retirement.
 It has been freely available since 1992, and its current version, LEVMW, is used around the world by thousands of scientists, engineers, and students in many fields.

 His published work, as well as a pioneering 1987 book on Impedance Spectroscopy (currently in its third edition) that he edited and to which he was a major contributor, and his continuing help to students and colleagues around the world in using LEVM/LEVMW for impedance spectroscopy data analysis, resulted in international recognition for his experimental and theoretical contributions to condensed matter physics, electrochemistry, and data analysis.